-Thus, in such cases, indirect methods may be adapted to measure the performance, for example, member of strikes etc.
+Thus, in such cases, indirect methods may be adapted to measure the performance, for example, members of strikes, etc.

-Once the actual performance is measured, it is to be compared with the standards. such comparison will reveal the differences or deviations between actual and desired results.
+Once the actual performance is measured, it is to be compared with the standards.
+Such a comparison will reveal the differences or deviations between actual and desired results.

 Minor or irrelevant deviations may be ignored, and significant deviations must be carefully attended. determining the actual significance of any deviations is the important responsibility of the manager.

 So, it is better for the manager to fix up the range of the tolerance limit within which normal or acceptable performance should lie.